ifishlin/challenge/README.md

    ```
 3. You are the curator of a genotype dataset with a very strict privacy policy in place.
 In particular, it should be impossible to tell, given access to a person's genetic data, whether they were part of your study by looking at a dataset you provided.
 A collaborator is asking you for some data to run tests on their code.
 What information can you safely contribute from your study?
 Which data cannot be shared?

-    ```
-    Any direct or indirect identifiers (e.g., names, full genotype calls, rare variants) that could reveal whether a specific individual is in the study.
+    A: Any direct or indirect identifiers (e.g., names, full genotype calls, rare variants) that could reveal whether a specific individual is in the study.
 How to remove or aggregate personal data?

     - Strip direct identifiers (e.g., names, IDs) from your files.
     - Aggregate at the group level (e.g., allele or genotype frequencies) instead of providing individual-level data.
     - If individual-level data are needed for testing, use anonymized or masked genotypes (remove rare variants, reduce resolution), or provide synthetic data that mimic real statistics without exposing real subjects.
-    ```

 4. How do you convert a gzipped VCF to the `bimbam` format? (you may choose to script a solution yourself, or not)
 5. A user sends you a small number of chromosome and positions in build 38 that they want to know the rsID of.